Mephilis7/PlayerManager/README.txt

     - Distance to the command sender (player only)
     - Whether flying is allowed or not.
 - Set various properties per player by typing /pman set!
+- Show/Hide your players!
 - Console support
 - Supports Rei's minimap
 - Custom join/quit messages
 - Fully configurable
-- Logs all IPs to plugins/PlayerManager/PlayerLog.txt
+- Logs all IPs to plugins/PlayerManager/PlayerLog.yml
 - Blocks bots from joining the server
 - SourceCode on GitHub!
 => https://github.com/Mephilis7/PlayerManager